 \subsection{Loss Function}

-Based on the designed memory bank, we proposed a novel joint loss function which integrates the intra-domain loss \({{\cal L}_{intra}}\) and inter-domain loss \({{\cal L}_{inter}}\) to improve the class recognition ability and feature compatibility, respectively.
-The overall loss function \(\cal L\) is as follows:
+Based on the designed memory bank, we propose a novel joint loss function that integrates the intra-domain loss ${\mathcal{L}_{intra}}$ and inter-domain loss ${\mathcal{L}_{inter}}$ to improve the class recognition ability and feature compatibility, respectively.
+The overall loss function $\mathcal{L}$ is as follows:

-where \(\alpha\) is a hyperparameter with a default value of 1.0 to balance \({{\cal L}_{intra}}\) and \({{\cal L}_{inter}}\).
+where \(\alpha\) is a hyperparameter with a default value of 1.0 to balance \({\mathcal{L}_{intra}}\) and \({\mathcal{L}_{inter}}\).